-With extensive knowledge and experience of trekking, climbing, caving, rafting, boating, diving, as well as cultural sightseeing, our local-born, family-run professional team specialises in creating the package most appropriate to you.
+With extensive knowledge and experience of trekking, climbing, caving, rafting, boating, diving, as well as cultural sightseeing, our local-born, family-run professional team specialises in creating the package most appropriate for you.

-Do you love animals, wildlife, nature, adventure and have great experience?
+Do you love animals, wildlife, nature, adventure and want to have great experience?

 So, you are at right place.

-Whether you are looking for see orangutans in the wild, watch the sunrise at Sibayak volcano in Berastagi, visit Lake Toba, the largest volcano lake in the world, trek with elephants in Tangkahan or raft the white water rapids of Asahan, we can help by removing the hard work and stress of planning your trip.
+Whether you are looking for seeing orangutans in the wild, watch the sunrise at Sibayak volcano in Berastagi, visit Lake Toba the largest volcano lake in the world, trek with elephants in Tangkahan or raft the white water rapids of Asahan, we can take care of all the hard work so no stress of planning your trip.

-We aim to make your trip to Sumatra a more colorful and interesting experience.
+We aim to make your trip to Sumatra a more colourful and interesting experience.

 We cater for all budgets, whether large or small.
 With our team of trusted local partners, we are able to secure the best price which we then pass on to you.
 Our travel information service is free and we are happy to provide you with information on where to go/what to see/how to get there and where to stay.

 We can advise you on the most suitable trek or tour for you and make all the necessary arrangements.
 We are dedicated to help you plan your perfect trip.
 We work with you to build a tour that works the best for you, removing the hassle and stress out of planning.
 Bukit Lawang